 This thing is insane in that on the eastern shore of Lake Superior there is a lot of elevation change, and they try to maximize your awareness of it as much as possible.
 Sometimes they have you rock climbing.
 Sometimes they have you climbing rock rather than walking trail.
 So when you're climbing you may or may not be moving forward.
 You're expecting from your experience with Colorado’s Rockies, Pictured Rocks, and Isle Royale, that you’ll do 1-2 miles per hour and in a full day you’ll do 9-11 miles.
 And here it' s just not possible.
 So when the ranger says it takes 4-5 days to take your planned route, you say yeah, if you're grandmas!
 If the Ranger hadn’t been Canadian her message would have carried more weight.

 Turned out to be a nice trip.
 We saw a lot of things twice.
 The first time we were kind of rushed: we didn't take time to swim when we saw nice spot.
-On the way back there were plenty of stops.
-We found a sandy beach at one point.
-At another place there were these rocks that you could kinda sorta jump off if you were careful.
-It was neat.

 It was crazy walking on all kinds rocks. and rocks of the same size would all be together.
 So you'd go from a field of gravel to a field of boulders.
 The worst were these bigger-than-softball-but-smaller-than-volleyball ones that looked like dinosaur eggs.
 You’d step on them and they’d either hold or or they’d move and you twist your ankle.
 When they’d move you'd be standing between two and they’d smash your twisted ankles above your hiking boots.